BSc(Hons) Public Health (Specialist Community Public Health Nursing)

 - Basic word processing

-There is also a range of information and resources that includes interactive exercises to support study skills on the Department website.
+We also have a range of information and resources including interactive exercises to support study skills available via our library.

-Modules are assessed by a range of methods including: case studies, oral presentations, professional practice portfolios and written examinations.
+We assess our modules by a range of methods including case studies, oral presentations, project work, professional practice portfolios, written assignments and exams.

 See our full glossary of assessment terms.